 All educational visits are planned in accordance with OEAP National Guidance (www.oeapng.info) and use the Evolve system.
 Educational visits are overseen by the College’s Educational Visits Coordinator (EVC).

 All students in Years 7 to 9 take part in an Enrichment Week during the summer term.
-In 2018, Year 7 students have a varied programme that includes a forensic science murder mystery, multi sports along with off-site visits to the Planetarium, Greenwich and Framlingham Castle.
-Year 8 have a programme that includes a day based on promoting teamwork in the style of Dragon’s Den, a day exploring the music industry and a visit to Thorpe Park.
-Year 9 students have a choice of residential trips including scuba diving in Lanzarote, water sports in South West France, a cultural visit to Paris and outdoor activities in the Peak District.
+In 2019, Year 7 students had a varied programme that included a forensic science murder mystery, multi sports along with off-site visits to the Planetarium, Greenwich and IWM Duxford.
+Year 8 had a programme that included a day based on promoting teamwork in the style of Dragon’s Den, a day exploring the music industry and a visit to Thorpe Park.
+Year 9 students have a choice of residential trips including water sports in South West France, a cultural visit to Paris and outdoor activities in the Peak District.

 Many students take part in residential or day trips as part of their studies.
 Students taking GCSE Geography have visited Snowdonia and undertake fieldwork at the Olympic Park, Stratford and study coastal erosion in Essex.
 GCSE Art students visit Tate Modern and the Fitzwilliam Museum, GCSE Drama students get the chance to visit a West End show and write a review, and GCSE Music students go on an opera trip to London.
 GCSE French students have the opportunity of a residential trip to a French language immersion centre in Normandy and GCSE Spanish students enjoy a residential visit to Murcia.
 Members of the Symphonic Wind Orchestra have performed concert tours in Italy, Spain and Croatia.